projectAuroraOS/.github/profile/README.md

 **Here are some ideas to get you started:**

-🙋‍♀️ This is a collection of cool themes
+- 🙋‍♀️ This is a collection of cool themes
+- 👩‍💻 These themes are cool color themes, mainly dark themes
-👩‍💻 Check other repo's before creating your own version 🍿 The first theme created was the Obsidian theme
+- 🍿 The first theme created was the Obsidian theme